wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) All(f func(i int, item T) bool) bool` [#](collection.go#L243)
 * `collection.go:243:252` [#](collection.go#L243-L252)

-All returns a true value if all items within the current collection resolve totrue as defined by the predicate function f.
+All returns a true value if all items within the current collection resolve to true as defined by the predicate function f.

 ```go
 package main